banzaicloud/pipeline/README.md

 The Pipeline API is able to create and configure custom Kubernetes clusters in the cloud and deploy cloud native applications while taking care about services, ingress, network and volume management, replication and failover.
 It also monitors and autoscales the underlying cloud infrastucture, K8S cluster, pods and the application itself.

 It is a core building block and engine of the **Pipeline Platform** - an open source, multi cloud application platform as a service, based on a container management system.
 It is an application centric approach of a software delivery and deployment pipeline, to build cloud native microservices with confidence.
 It simplifies and abstracts all the details of provisioning the cloud infrastructure, installing or reusing the managed Kubernetes cluster and building, deploying and monitoring the application.
-The PaaS is a container management platform including a full CI/CD workflow, orchestration, SLA rules based autoscaling and advanced networking delivering a complete solution for developers.
+The PaaS includes a full CI/CD workflow, orchestration, SLA rules based autoscaling and advanced networking delivering a complete solution for developers.

 The main features of the platform are: